 These students missed the satire, seeing the cartoon itself as an advertisement rather than as a send-up of product-placement.

 Satire just seems to escape more people nowadays.

-Last summer, Facebook started placing a “satire tag” on sites like The Onion and The Daily Currant when users clicked on faux articles because people were having a difficult time discerning real news from fake news.
+Last summer, Facebook started placing a “satire tag” on sites like The Onion and others when users clicked on faux articles because people were having a difficult time discerning real news from fake news.

 Welcome to the age of Poe’s Law: “Without a clear indicator of an author’s intended sarcasm, it becomes impossible to tell the difference between an expression of sincere extremism and a parody of extremism.”

 Part of the blame goes to the often ridiculous content of cable “news” channels.

 “If Glenn Beck or Sean Hannity, for example, suggests President Obama is no real American, hates whites, maybe wasn’t born here,” writes columnist John Farmer, “or Chris Matthews or some left-leaning commentator opines something equally untrue about Republicans – well, they couldn’t say that if it wasn’t true, could they?”

 Accordingly, many Americans are unable to recognize satire since the “news” reported by their beloved TV talking heads could just as easily be a piece in The Onion.

 But there’s more at work here: the science of sarcasm.

 “Sarcasm seems to exercise the brain more than sincere statements do,” according to Smithsonian Magazine.
 “Scientists who have monitored the electrical activity of the brains of test subjects exposed to sarcastic statements have found that brains have to work harder to understand sarcasm.
 That extra work may make our brains sharper, according to another study.”